Adrianhein/My_ex280_preparation/Using Helm package manager.md

-# Helm is a package manager for Kubernetes, which helps in managing Kubernetes applications.
+## Helm is a package manager of Kubernetes, which helps in managing Kubernetes applications.
 ### To fix this error, we'll need to install Helm.
 ### On Linux
 ### Download the Helm binary: